Phantom Blade Zero: Release

-Phantom Blade Zero is scheduled to be released for PC and PlayStation 5.
+Phantom Blade Zero is scheduled to be released for PC and PlayStation 5 on 29 October 2026.

-During an anniversary concert for the Rainblood series on 22 November 2016, S-GAME revealed that the series would be remade with an extended plot in a new game codenamed Yingzhiren Zero (影之刃Zero) in Chinese.
-The Chinese title was changed to Yingzhiren Ling (影之刃零) by the time of the game's announcement.
+During an anniversary concert for the Rainblood series on 22 November 2016, S-Game announced that the series would be remade with an extended plot in a new game with the Chinese codename Yingzhiren Zero (影之刃Zero).
+It was changed to the Chinese title Yingzhiren Ling (影之刃零) by the time that the game was unveiled.